imranmatin23/fullstack-web-app-template/infra/README.md

 ## Backend

+NOTE: Currently the `S3` backend that is configured in `infra/backend/terraform_backend.tf` is set up for `prod`.
+To use a different backend you must manually update the `key` field in the backend (which will ensure you do not change the infrastructure of the production environment accidentally).

 To deploy the infrastructure remotely you can rely on `.github/workflows/deploy_backend_infra.yml` (CI/CD with GitHub Actions).
 All secrets that are required during deployment are defined as GitHub Repository Secrets.

 To deploy the infrastructure from your local machine, execute `make deploy-infra-backend` (NOTE: Terraform variable inputs are defined in `infra/backend/prod.tfvars`).
 You must set the following environment variables locally before deploying: